Jacqui87/person-management-extension/README.md

 # Person Manager Application

-A full-stack web application for managing person records with secure authentication, validation, and admin/user role handling.
+A full-stack web application designed for managing person records with secure user authentication and role-based access control.
+This app enables admin users to view and manage all person records and regular users to view and edit their own profiles.
+It features comprehensive validation, filtering, department management and role management.

+# Overview

+This project evolved from the UK Parliament's product-senior-developer-home-exercise starter repository into a fully functional React and ASP.NET Core 7 app.
+It aims to demonstrate a professional approach to building maintainable, secure, and user-friendly web applications using modern frameworks and best practices.

 ## Features

-- User login/logout with JWT authentication
+- User authentication with JWT bearer tokens
-- Admin view and edit functionality for all persons
-- Regular users can view and edit their own profiles
+- Role-based access control: Admins can manage all persons, users can manage their own profiles
-- Search and filter person records
+- Search and filtering person records
 - Department management and assignment
+- Role management and assignment
 - Frontend validation with React and Material UI
 - Backend validation using FluentValidation
 - RESTful API design with ASP.NET Core 7